When it comes to our vehicles, we always want to have the highest quality components available.

 Not only because they’ll make the car look great, but also because those components are capable of getting the best out of your driving experience.
 Hence, taking it to a whole other level of fun.

 For instance, if you own a JK Wrangler, an essential piece of equipment you’ll need is a strong axle.
-In that regard, two options come to mind, which is the Dana 30 and Dana 44.
+In that regard, two options come to mind, which are the Dana 30 and Dana 44.

 The question is, what are the differences between Dana 30 vs. Dana 44?
 Continue reading our article to learn more about the products and how they differentiate from one another.